ISUD 2026 Virtual Colloquium:

 In this final roundtable session, we will draw connections across the previous sessions and reflect on the possibilities for grounded hope in dark times.
 How might practices of repair, imagination, and interdisciplinary alliance help us live and think otherwise?

-Please send your expression of interest by September 15th to Adzijn@outlook.com, using the subject line: VIRTUAL COLLOQUIUM/PRESENTERS.
-Include the following:
+Please send your expression of interest to attend our Virtual Colloquium to Adzijn@outlook.com, using the subject line: VIRTUAL COLLOQUIUM/Attendance.

 We look forward to hearing from you and to coming together for an inspiring series of conversations.